 — All people have “access to all the facts, all the time” (per Re-matriation of the Truth, short essay by Barbara Alice Mann, 2011)

-—All adults get compensated for doing the work of self-governing (funded sovereignty, a type of basic income).
+— All adults get compensated for doing the work of self-governing (funded sovereignty, guaranteed income).

 REAL Democracy History Calendar

 A free weekly compendium of snippets about activities, events, quotes, personalities on the themes of democracy, human rights, corporate power and rule, and wealth in society (especially in elections).